 If you prefer your existing stuff, the Xbox Series X is also set to work with all existing Xbox One accessories, including controllers.

 Xbox Series X Backwards Compatibility

-Some Xbox One games running on the Xbox Series X via SSD are also set to be “Optimized for Xbox Series X,” meaning that they will feature higher frame rates and resolution than when playing on Xbox One.
-For instance, Gears of War 5 is currently being optimized for Xbox Series X, with the team already hitting 4K 60 fps resolution on equivalent settings to PCs running the game on “Ultra,” as well as 100 fps at lower resolutions.
+Some Xbox One games running on the Xbox Series X/S via SSD are also set to be “Optimized for Xbox Series X,” meaning that they will feature dramatically higher frame rates and resolution than when playing on Xbox One.
+This means that, aside from base-level upgrades from simply playing on more advanced hardware, the developers have gone out of their way to patch in extra features that are only available on Xbox Series X/S. For instance, Gears of War 5 is currently being optimized for Xbox Series X, with the team already hitting 4K 60 fps resolution on equivalent settings to PCs running the game on “Ultra,” as well as 100 fps at lower resolutions.
 Other older games like Destiny 2 will also be optimized for Xbox Series X, though curiously, all new Xbox Series X games will also have branding to indicate their optimization for the system on the box.
 This is presumably because these newer games are also set to be playable on the Xbox One, at least for the first few years of the console's lifespan (more below).

 Microsoft is also planning a new “Smart Delivery” feature, which will allow gamers to only buy games once and then share them across multiple consoles.
 No more having to buy PS3 games remade for PS4 to use the new console’s higher specs.
 Just buy the base game once, and it will automatically use the highest specs available depending on the system it’s being played on.
 In other words, like a PC, your system determines your performance more than the game.